TVS Scooty

-The TVS Scooty is a brand of Scooters made by TVS Motors of India.
+The TVS Scooty is a brand of Scooters made by TVS Motor Company of India.
 It is marketed mainly to women, and in 2009 was the largest selling brand among scooters aimed specifically at women buyers, selling about 25,000 units per month, compared to about 60,000 per month for the overall top selling scooter in India.

 History

 Scooty was initially conceived of as a Scooter for both sexes.
 However sales figures over the first two years indicated that more women were buying the Scooty than men.
 In 1996, Scooty went through a repositioning exercise to target women.
 Though it was seen as a risk with the large majority of Indian two-wheeler riders being male, TVS chose the strategy to tap the nascent segment of women riders.
 Over the last decade, Scooty has launched several models that cater to different segments of the market.
 These include the Scooty ES 60cc (1996 - Self & Kick start), the Scooty Pep 75cc (2003 - Self & Kick start) and Pep+ 90cc (2005 - Self & Kick start), Scooty Teenz 60cc (2007 - Self & Kick start), Scooty Streak 90cc (2009 - Self & Kick start) and Scooty Zest 110cc (2014 - Self & Kick start).